Macintosh operating system principles

 Move windows without raising them

-Windows can be moved without raising them, by holding down the command key as the window is dragged.
-RISC OS achieves the same by simply using the right mouse button instead of the left mouse button to drag the window.
+Windows can be moved without raising them, by holding down the Command key as the window is dragged.
+RISC OS achieves the same effect by simply using the right mouse button instead of the left mouse button to drag the window.

-Mac OS makes no distinction between programs and processes.
+Mac OS makes no distinction to users between programs and processes.
 It is impossible for a program to have more than one process: a program is either running or it is not, and it is launched automatically as needed.
+For example, the AppleScript command “tell application "BBEdit" to …” will start BBEdit if it is not running; the script does not need to take this into consideration.

 Processes with no windows

 Since all document-orientated software is expected to open more than one document at once, there will also be times when there are no documents open at all.
-This is probably the most awkward concept to grasp, as the Mac will appear to run out of memory for no reason.
-The cause is of course programs left open with no windows, that without any kind of taskbar, get readily forgotten.
-This is exacerbated by the fact that all processes share the same address space and cannot interleave memory pages, so programs get all their memory allocated up front; this causes rapid memory exhaustion when programs are left open by mistake.
+This is probably the most awkward concept to grasp, especially as the Mac will sometimes run out of memory for no apparent reason (prior to Mac OS X).
+The cause is of course programs left running with no open documents, and without any kind of window-orientated taskbar this gets readily forgotten.
+This was exacerbated by the fact that, prior to Mac OS X, all processes shared the same address space and could not interleave memory pages, so programs got all their memory allocated up front; this causes rapid memory exhaustion when programs are left open by mistake.

 Structured inter-process communication